This post is a travelguide about the best things to do in Sheki.

 Logistics: You can take minibus 23 or 15 to Kish.
 They leave from the new bazaar.
 Once you get out in Kish it is a short walk up to the Albanian church.
 There were signposts when I was there

-Just like in Iran, teahouses are the world of men.
+Just like in Iran, teahouses are the world of men and there are plenty if them in Sheki.
 The tea is boiled in a samovar and served in a pear shaped glass (armuda) with separate sugar cubes.
 Traditionally, you should put the sugar cube between your teeth and sip the tea through the sugar.

 Drinking tea is an old tradition in Azerbaijan and apparently makes or breaks marriage proposals.
 If the family comes together to discuss a proposal and they serve tea without sugar it means the men is rejected.
 On the other hand, if the tea is served sweetened the marriage preparations can begin.

-The great food in Sheki was not restricted to the market.
+The great food in Sheki was not restricted to the market and trying some of the local delicacies is one of the great things to do in Sheki.
 In the Caucasus it becomes difficult to keep track of all the great food experiences you will have, but Sheki Halva makes it high up the list.

 The sweet made of nuts, walnuts, butter, sugar and spices melts on your mouth and the taste is something you’ll not forget easily.
 If not for the history and mountains, come to Sheki for Sheki halva.